 ORCID provides a persistent digital identifier that distinguishes you from other researchers and supports automated linkages between you and your research activities.

-Add your ORCID ID to RMS in the 16 digit format xxxx-xxxx-xxxx-xxxxx at the following point in RMS
+Select Edit Profile and Add your Orcid ID to the field entitled ORCID in the 16 digit format xxxx-xxxx-xxxx-xxxxx

 Watch a video on How to import works using a Search & Link Wizard

-Once registered in ORCID, you can then import papers from ResearcherID (Web of Science) and Scopus:
+Alternatively once you are registered with an ORCID, you can then import papers from ResearcherID (Web of Science) and Scopus yourself:

 Importing publications from Google Scholar to ORCID: